Nanny (river): Historical events

 According to legend, in 848, Cineadh, lord of Cianachta-Breagh, allied with the Norsemen and rebelled against Malachy and plundered the churches and territories of the Hy-Niall from the River Shannon to the sea; a year later, the people of Malachy drown him in the Nanny (then known as the Ainge), which flowed through his patrimony.

 During the Irish Rebellion of 1641 the Battle of Julianstown was fought at the Nanny Water crossing at Julianstown during which an English Royalist relief force from Dublin on its way to break the first siege of Drogheda was soundly defeated by Irish rebels.

 During the Williamite Wars, after the Battle of the Boyne, the Jacobite army retreated from the field and headed for the bridge at Duleek, to cross the Nanny.

 Flora and fauna

-Fishing

 According to legend, Saint Patrick had cursed several of the rivers in Meath, including the Nanny, for their deficit of fish.
 The river abounds with wild trout, however, and is stocked with brown trout, which accounts for more than half of the annual catch.
 The peak time for trout is March to May, and there is a fly fishing only stretch near Bellewstown.
 Sea trout also make their way up from the estuary.